memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

         encodings.write(','.join(target_encoding.classes_))
 ```

-During the training of the model we need to somehow feed our data.
+During the training of the model we need to feed our data somehow.
 As we said
 before, we will be using GCN model which is a full-batch model. `stellargraph`
 provides different [generators](https://stellargraph.readthedocs.io/en/v1.1.0/api.html#module-stellargraph.mapper) for different models and tasks.
 We will be using `FullBatchNodeGenerator` which takes a `StellarGraph` object
 as its first argument.
-Also, we can send the name of the method we will be
+We can also send the name of the method we will be
 using, `gcn`, which will adapt the data for that specific method.

 ```python
     generator = FullBatchNodeGenerator(G, method='gcn')
 ```

-Now, we can use that generator for our 3 sets.
+Now, we can use that generator for our three sets.
 We need our training data
 first:

 ```python